 The Multi-Patterning Solution

 SMIC's workaround is multi-patterning with DUV.
-Instead of one exposure per layer, it uses multiple exposures with different masks, slightly offset, to create patterns finer than the light's resolution limit would normally allow.
+Instead of relying on EUV for the most difficult layers, it uses repeated DUV patterning and process tricks to create features finer than a single exposure would normally allow.

 Self-Aligned Quadruple Patterning (SAQP) works roughly like this: